Treatment options for mouth and oropharyngeal cancer

 Radiotherapy

-Radiotherapy uses high energy rays similar to x-rays to destroy cancer cells.
-External beam radiotherapy directs radiotherapy beams at the cancer from a machine.
+Radiotherapy uses high energy x-rays to destroy cancer cells.
+External beam radiotherapy directs radiotherapy treatment at the cancer from a machine.

 You might have external radiotherapy as your main (primary) treatment instead of surgery for oropharyngeal cancer.
 You may have it with or without chemotherapy.